 The temptation to go to the East Coast is obvious, with great weather, big cities and plentiful beaches.
 However, seeing a different side to Australia, was something I’m glad I did!

 Hopefully, my Darwin travel guide will have convinced you to visit.
-It may be small, but there’s plenty of things to do in Darwin and some great weather.
+It may be small, but there are plenty of things to do in Darwin and some great weather.
 Provided you go during the dry season of course!